Skip to main content

 Keep going until there’s only one person left, who can be declared the winner!

-If a player has difficulties communicating verbally you could explore doing this activity without speaking – why not try charades?
+If a player has difficulties communicating verbally you could explore doing this activity without speaking – why not try using actions and remembering the sequences?
+This game could be played in pairs.

-Everyone should sit in a circle.
-An adult volunteer or young leader should think of an appropriate message to secretly pass around the circle.
-The adult volunteer or young leader should whisper the message to the next person in the circle.
+Someone should think of an appropriate message to secretly pass around the circle.
+When they’re ready, they should whisper the message to the person next to them in the circle.

 The whispered message is passed in order from person-to-person, and the last person announces to the group the message they heard.
-The message may have changed as it's been passed along, providing a fun laugh for all!
+The message may have changed as it's been passed along, which can be very funny!

 To make it more competitive, you could play this in two teams and, with the same message being given for both teams, see who gets the most accurate message down their line.